youth-impact/connected_monitoring/README.md

 ## Do these things each week

-1. Open a Terminal session in the main connected_monitoring folder and run the monitoring script, changing "xx" to the desired week number or to "0" for the most recent week.
+1. Open a Terminal session in the main connected_monitoring folder and run the monitoring script.

     ```sh
-    Rscript code/get_monitoring.R xx
+    Rscript code/get_monitoring.R
     ```

 1. Examine the resulting files in the output folder.